**Alt Text:** A glowing digital depiction of a Bitcoin symbol with binary code and abstract lines suggesting digital movement.

 Copper’s Retirement Plan: Grappling with Graphene’s Rookie Comedy Hour

 For decades, copper has been the undisputed MVP of the electronics industry, carrying electrical signals across circuit boards with unwavering reliability.
 But now, a new contender has entered the scene—graphene.
-Stronger than steel, thinner than a single atom, and more conductive than copper, graphene is the material that could metamorphose the tech industry.
+Stronger than steel, thinner than a single atom, and more conductive than copper, graphene is the material that could revolutionize the tech industry.

 Graphene Struts into Silicon Valley: Are Laptops the New Hot Stoves?